 By Jenna Montgomery

-Property manager and ardent patron/volunteer in the local music, art & theater community.
+Jenna is a property manager and ardent patron/volunteer in the local music, art & theater community.

 For one weekend only, a Dublin pub is nestled in the heart of downtown Wilmington with Once, the Tony award-winning Broadway musical, taking audiences on a captivating journey with touching songs and heartfelt performances.